UNFmontreal/Dcm2Bids/CONTRIBUTING.md

 Then create a new branch for each issue.
 Using a new branch allows you to follow the standard GitHub workflow when making changes.
 [This guide][git-guide] provides a useful overview for this workflow.
+Please keep the name of your branch short and self explanatory.

 ```
 git checkout -b MYBRANCH